ryniewiczg/Data-Analyst-portfolio/README.md

 # Data Analyst Portfolio

-Welcome to my Data Analyst Portfolio — a collection of projects showcasing my skills in **Power BI, Tableau, SQL, Python, data modeling, data visualization, and analytical storytelling**.
+Welcome to my Data Analytics Portfolio — a collection of projects showcasing my skills in **Power BI, Tableau, SQL, data modeling, and data visualization.**
+The repository contains interactive dashboards, analytical reports, and data exploration projects focused on transforming raw data into clear, actionable insights.
-Each project includes datasets, visuals, documentation, and the final analytical output.
+Each project includes datasets, visualizations, documentation, and the final analytical outputs.

 ---